alterius/SimpleOption/README.md

 A simple and easy to use option type for C#.

-## What the hell is this?
+## What is it?

 SimpleOption is a strongly typed alternative to null that helps to avoid null-reference exceptions, model your data more explictly and cut down on manual null checks.

 ## How do I get it?